-Using the right type and the proper amount of salt in your food makes a massive difference in a finished dish.
+Using the right type of salt and the proper amount of salt in your food makes a massive difference in a finished dish.
 Using the correct amount of salt takes practice and using the same type and brand will make it easier, because the results are more consistent.

 And you usually have to season more than you think.
 Salt in layers a little with each step instead of a lot at the end.
 This will make the dish taste like the ingredients, rather than being salty.